Sitecore Consultancy Brings Virtual Reality to Web Content Management

 APIs, Plumbing Included

-The big advantage the TechGuild founders push is the app's ease of use.
+The big advantage the TechGuilds founders push is the app's ease of use.
 Sitecore users don't need to code when adding assets and content as they create virtual and augmented experiences within Sitecore XP.
 In a demo for CMSWire, officials used drag-and-drop rather than straight code builds.

 In addition, users don't have to download a special purpose application.